Volume discount | |

 Note: Two of ARPS-2's four pushbutton circuits are connected to Arduino pins D0 and D1 (Rx and Tx) and will not be usable when ARPS-2 is being controlled by Arduino UNO Rev 3.
 All of the pushbuttons work when ARPS-2 is being controlled by Arduino UNO R4 series microcontrollers.

-Education users can save costs by buying bare ARPS-2 printed circuit boards and having their students partially assemble their circuits, leaving out components that are unnecessary for their course or application.
-This capability also makes it easier for instructors to support mixed grade or mixed ability classes, and to provide extension activities for more advanced students.
+Education users can save costs by buying bare ARPS-2 printed circuit boards and having their students partially assemble their circuits, adding only the components that are necessary for their course or application.
+This capability also makes it easier for instructors to support mixed grade or mixed ability classes, as well as to provide extension activities for more advanced students.
 The same ARPS-2 circuit and lesson activities can be use for all students in a class, while different groups or more advanced learners within the class can install different sets of parts and create different kinds of projects.

 A complete set of five introductory learning activities, shared in GitHub, are designed to lead learners through Arduino programming fundamentals.
 Each one includes a starter program, program analysis activities designed to serve as a guided exploration of new concepts, and programming activities chosen to provide a range of open-ended challenges for beginners to reinforce their learning while expanding their programming skills and abilities.